finos-labs/learnaix-h-2025/submission-instructions.md

 1. Repository must live within the https://github.com/finos-labs GitHub Org.
 2. Completion of below information

-# 📬 LearnAIx Hackathon Project Submission Instructions
+# 📬 NatWest Hack4ACause hackathon Project Submission Instructions

 Please complete this file and include it in your repository (`README.md`) when submitting your hackathon project.